downfall666/riot/README.md

 Initialize Data: Create a folder named images in the root directory:

 Bash

-mkdir images
+touch image_index.json (this file is too large to include here, but will not exceed 30 MB on your device) mkdir images
 Configuration: Place your reference .png images inside the /images folder.